 Before you read on, you should know that this article is part of a series on developing a visibility strategy.
-This is chapter 2 in the series.
-Pick up chapter 1 here.
+This is chapter 2 in that series.

 This week we’re getting more operational with our investigations and confirming that you’re committed to realising your visibility intention.